← Back to glossary

 Free chlorine vs combined chlorine

-Also known as: chloramines, DPD test
+Also known as: chloramines

 Free chlorine is the active sanitizer in pool water.
 Combined chlorine (chloramines) is chlorine bound to contaminants — irritating and ineffective.
 Target: free chlorine 1-3 ppm, combined chlorine under 0.5 ppm.